-Product data, cataloging, and inventory is the initial process in setting up an eCommerce website.
+Product data, cataloging, and inventory is the initial process of setting up an eCommerce website.
 However, managing and maintaining your product data can be frustrating and difficult.
 To keep up with the fast-paced world of online selling, businesses need to implement an efficient product inventory and content management system.
 This is where PIM & PCM come in.

 PIM & PCM are two different types of solutions that can help businesses.
 Product content management (PCM) is offered in almost all e-commerce solutions; it offers data enrichment capabilities like modifying and adding product features and descriptions (i.e., size, images, features).
 Product information management (PIM) goes a bit further with data components.
 Let’s go over what these two management systems are and their commonalities and differences.

 Product content management goes back to enriching your data and giving it more context and value.
 This would include the different sizes, images, features, anything to do with classifying your data.
-PCM helps consolidate the data and publish it.
+PCM helps to consolidate the data and publish it.
 PCM provides the proper environment for marketers, price managers, and product managers to collaborate and publish a rich customer experience (PXM) which is a topic we will touch on next week.
 Almost all e-commerce sites provide a way for you to manage product content.
 Users are enabled to control all their content for the different channels in one place.
 Sites should allow businesses to classify and categorize multiple products for their online channels.
-For example, RMinnovation’s Databank standardizes the data for you so you can stream it through our RMEcommerce or any other E-commerce site you choose.
+For example, RM Innovation’s Databank standardizes the data for you so you can stream it through our RMEcommerce or any other E-commerce site you choose.

 Why they matter.